KSE-100 closes lower as investors book profits

 Pak Refinery remained the volume leader with 75.71 million shares, followed by K-Electric Ltd. with 37.46 million shares and Pak Int.Bulk with 23.63 million shares.

-Shares of 347 companies were traded on Wednesday, of which 141 registered an increase, 185 recorded a fall, and 21 remained unchanged.
+Shares of 347 companies were traded on Wednesday, of which 141 registered an increase, 185 recorded a fall, while 21 remained unchanged.

 Comments